jay-bman725/jaymakesvideos-website/README.md

 ---
 ## Website Theme Customization and Default Theme
 Website theme customization can only be modified while using the default theme.
-If you have a different theme enabled, you will need to switch back to the default theme in order to customize website theme.
+While the default theme is not available in the theme selector, developers and advanced users can access it by:

+1. Opening your browser's developer console (F12 or Ctrl+Shift+I)
+2. Entering this command: `document.cookie = "theme=default"`
+3. Refreshing the page

+Once on the default theme, you can use the theme customizer to create your own color scheme.

 ---